 - Sleeve protector for quilts that had come back in.

-- Page with all the vital stats for my quilts: date, size, price, insurance info.
+- All the vital stats for my quilts: date, size, price, insurance info.

-- Page for each quilt with a sow history and awards, yes – I also fear I’ll enter the a quilt in the same show twice.
+- Page for each quilt with a show history and awards, yes – I also fear I’ll enter the a quilt in the same show twice.
 I have a sieve for a brain.

 - Appraisals and insurance forms.